Ian Hislop: Television and radio work

 He has also appeared on Question Time.
 In one edition he made an open attack on Jeffrey Archer, who had been imprisoned for perjury, when his wife, Mary Archer, was a fellow panellist.
 She was noticeably angry that the matter had been raised.
 In 2004, Question Times 25th anniversary celebrations included a vote in which viewers chose the confrontation as the best moment in the programme's history; it won 51% of the votes, double the number for the second-placed entry.
-In another episode he criticised the premise of capital punishment, something which had been advocated by a Conservative panel member Priti Patel, and more recently has discussed Britain's vote to leave the European Union.In 2003 he was listed in The Observer as one of the 50 funniest acts in British comedy.Ian Hislop's Stiff Upper Lip - An Emotional History of Britain, about how a meme for repression of emotions spread through British culture, began on 2 October 2012 and ran for three episodes on BBC Two.
+In another episode he criticised the premise of capital punishment, something which had been advocated by Conservative panel member Priti Patel, and more recently has discussed Britain's vote to leave the European Union.
+In 2003 he was listed in The Observer as one of the 50 funniest acts in British comedy.Ian Hislop's Stiff Upper Lip - An Emotional History of Britain, about how a meme for repression of emotions spread through British culture, began on 2 October 2012 and ran for three episodes on BBC Two.
 Beginning on 9 April 2014, Hislop presented a three-part BBC Two series Ian Hislop's Olden Days.
 In 2016, he presented The Secret of Beethoven's Fifth Symphony, the personal and creative story behind the symphony.
 Later in the same year, Hislop gave the prestigious George Orwell Lecture at London's UCL.
+The following year, he fronted the BBC Two documentary Who Should We Let In?
+Ian Hislop on the First Great Immigration Row.
+The programme examined attitudes to immigration from the Victorian era to the First World War.

 Hislop has also curated an exhibition for the British Museum, called I Object: Ian Hislop's Search for Dissent, which was presented from 6 September 2018 to 20 January 2019.
 As the editor of Private Eye, Hislop has received an award for Outstanding Contribution to British Media at the Campaign British Media Awards 2019.
 Hislop has also been recognised for his broadcasting career, having produced TV and radio documentaries on immigration and the First World War.

+Personal life

+Hislop married author Victoria Hamson in 1988; they have two children, Emily and Will.
+They lived in Sissinghurst in Kent, but later moved to Chelsea.
+In 2012 council planners refused Hislop's plans to extend his five-storey townhouse in Chelsea, describing the proposals as "detrimental" to both his own property and the rest of the terrace.
+His son, Will Hislop, is an actor, writer and stand-up comedian.

+A variety of dahlia, first bred in 2010, is named "Ian Hislop" after him.